DmPetrosel/answersmpbot/README.md

         > [!Importnant]
         > If balance would be zero it impossible use ai generation.
 Other functions are free.

-        [ ] Create a notification when balance under 150 Rub.
+        [v] Create a notification when balance under 150 Rub.
     4. Marketer
         1. Buttons
             1. Create promocodes